 9. Reeth

-Reeth is a great starting point for over 12 hiking trails and is also in range of some exciting views such as Buttertubs pass, Britain’s highest pub the Tan Hall Inn and the famous Ravensear Farm, which is home to the popular show Our Yorkshire Farm
+Reeth is a great starting point for over 12 hiking trails and is also in range of some exciting views such as Buttertubs Pass, Britain’s highest pub the Tan Hall Inn and the famous Ravensear Farm, which is home to the popular show Our Yorkshire Farm

 10. Grassington to Hebden